raereverse-api-engineer

 Drive the CLI from another agent or a wrapper script with --no-interactive and --json.

 The CLI can be driven by another agent, a CI job, or a wrapper script.
-Use agent --json or engineer --json for a single machine-readable result, list --json and show --json for history inspection, and run --no-interactive to avoid script-picker and dependency prompts.
+Use agent --json or engineer --json for a single machine-readable result, list --json and show --json for history inspection, and run --json to execute generated scripts without contaminating stdout.

 When --json is set: